3geek14/Realms/Omnibus.md

 ### Out-of-Character-Only Terms ###

-There are a few terms that should only be used when speaking OOC: “Hold” and “Medic.”
+There are a few terms that should only be used when speaking OOC: "Hold" and "Medic."
 Hold is only used in emergencies as it stops the game.
 Read [Section 2.3: The Safety Rules](#the-safety-rules) for more information on the correct use of the word Hold.
-Medic is used when someone needs immediate real-world medical attention for any reason: an allergic reaction to a bee-sting, a twisted ankle, an asthma attack, etc. Do not call “Medic” for imaginary (IC) injuries.
+Medic is used when someone needs immediate real-world medical attention for any reason: an allergic reaction to a bee-sting, a twisted ankle, an asthma attack, etc. Do not call "Medic" for imaginary (IC) injuries.
 If you need IC medical attention, call "Healer!"

 ### Out-of-Play Areas and Time-Out ###